In the Know: Exploring added financial strain rent places on students during pandemic

 KL: So it sounds like they didn’t meet any of the strikers’ demands.

 BH: No, they did not.
 And some people I spoke to have said they will continue to withhold rent until UCLA Housing makes adequate changes.
 Some people who won’t be paying rent are students with dependents.
-Zuleika Bravo is a fourth-year political science and Latin American studies student with one child.
+Zuleika Bravo is a fifth-year political science and Latin American studies student with one child.
 When her partner was laid off from his job, she immediately began to wonder how she would pay for basic necessities such as utilities, car payments and her 5-year-old daughter’s education.
 For Bravo, withholding rent as part of the UCLA Tenants’ Union’s rent strike wasn’t simply a matter of making a statement.
 Bravo lives in University Village, UCLA’s family housing.
 When she first discovered UCLA would be raising costs by 2%, she said she had hoped the school would take the outcomes of this increase into consideration.
 Bravo, who is also the Transfer Student Representative of the Undergraduate Students Association Council, worked with campus leaders and USAC officers to draft a USAC resolution demanding that UCLA and the University of California system implement a system-wide rent freeze for all family housing and support parenting students through various means.

 KL: How is the rent increase impacting students with dependents?